“Life is easy to chronicle, but bewildering to practice.” – E. M. Forster quote

 6. Have Faith:

 Cast out your ores and trust in the ocean’s currents to carry you where they will.

 There is a power controlling our destiny.
 And it sure as hell is not us.
 To make life easy, recognise the higher power.

 We may be given free will to help guide our vessel, but it is the universe’s ship, not ours.
 We are just blessed to exists in this vast ocean for a short spell.

 Trust that life will carry you to your destination.
 Have faith in the cosmic powers of the universe.

 Just because you want something doesn’t mean you’ll get it.
-Doesn’t mean you need it.
-Just means you happen to be experiencing an emotional state of mind that is telling your brain that you have a desire for something.
+And it doesn’t mean you need it.
+It just means you happen to be experiencing an emotional state of mind that is telling your brain that you have a desire for something.